Solo (Marvel Comics): Fictional character biography

 Solo is hired by G. W. Bridge to join the new Six Pack alongside Hammer, Domino, Anaconda, and Constrictor in their mission to take down Cable.
 Like Bridge and Hammer, Solo is captured and placed in suspended animation.
 He is eventually released.

 During the "Civil War" storyline, Solo sides with other heroes who oppose registration, including Battlestar and Typeface.
 While waiting to make contact with the resistance led by Captain America, Solo and the others are arrested by Iron Man, Ms. Marvel, Wonder Man and S.H.I.E.L.D. agents.

 Solo has been identified as one of the 142 registered superheroes.
-Solo was hired along with Clay, as bodyguards to protect Wally and Molly, cheery twins who sing anti-Mutant hate-songs.
-They chained up M, tied up Siryn and taped her mouth shut, and locked both women in a desert bunker after they tried to round two kids up in order to enforce the kids grandparents' court granted visitation rights.
+Solo was hired along with Clay, as bodyguards to protect Wally and Molly, cheery twins who sing anti-mutant songs.
+They chained up M, tied up Siryn and taped her mouth shut, and locked both women in a desert bunker after they tried to round two kids up to enforce their grandparents' court-granted visitation rights.

-During the "Dark Reign" storyline, Solo was hired by a man later revealed to be Bullseye's father to capture Bullseye.
+During the "Dark Reign" storyline, Kingmaker hires Solo to capture his son Bullseye.
 Bullseye threw a shard of glass into Solo's left eye, but Solo survived and managed to capture Bullseye after tasering him.
 The assassins chasing Elektra attempt to hire Solo to assist but fail.

 Following the eight month ellipsis after the "Secret Wars" storyline, Solo is seen as part of Deadpool's new Mercs for Money.
 He attempts to steal a classified drive in Seoul, and ends up in a fight with the Korean heroine White Fox.
 Solo takes a specific interest in Deadpool's morality, such as when he urges him to destroy a robot whose knowledge of the future threatens innocent lives.

 During the "Iron Man 2020" event, Solo appears as a member of Force Works.
 During a raid on a robot hideout, one of the robots self-destructs when cornered by War Machine and Gauntlet.
 Maria Hill mentioned to War Machine that Solo quit because he felt that War Machine was not teammate material.

+During the "Venom War" storyline, Solo is among the mercenaries who accompany Paladin in confronting Eddie Brock, Bedlam, Tyro, and Wilde at Grand Garden Arena.
+However, they are defeated and deposited outside for EMTs to find.
+It is stated that they were hired by someone in Alchemax due to a lack of in-house talent.

 Powers and abilities

-Solo has somewhat limited teleportation abilities, allowing him to "jump" from place to place for short distances.
+Solo has limited teleportation abilities, allowing him to "jump" from place to place for short distances.
 There appears to be a limit to the distance and the amount of time between Solo's teleports.
 He has a gifted intellect, and is a master of many forms of hand-to-hand combat.
 He is highly adept in the use of conventional weapons and firearms and is an expert marksman.

+Equipment

 Solo wears bullet-proof quilted Kevlar with pouches to hold weapons and ammunition.
-He carries an arsenal of portable conventional weaponry, including sub-machine guns, automatic rifles, automatic pistols, hand grenades, combat knives, etc., and has been known to use ninja climbing claws.
+He carries an arsenal of portable conventional weaponry, including sub-machine guns, automatic rifles, automatic pistols, hand grenades, combat knives, etc., and has been known to use climbing claws.